Ideal Triangulations and Once-Punctured Surface Bundles: The Algorithm

 We now give an algorithm to construct, for the exterior of a knot in a rational homology 3-sphere $M_k$ that fibers over the circle with fiber $F$, an ideal triangulation for which the interior of $F$ is isotopic to a spun-normal surface.
 We then give a generalization for general circle bundles with fibers homeomorphic to an orientable, once-punctured surface.

 Both algorithms make use of Lemma \ref{shorty}.
 It should be noted in general it may be possible to strategically apply Proposition \ref{shortin} to arrive at an inflation triangulation (not short) where the ideal triangulation obtained by crushing $\partial M$ has the desired property.
-Currently, the only practical way to check if the fiber is realized as a spun-normal surface is through the use of the computer software tnorm \cite{Tnorm} developed by Worden, this software must compute the vertex surfaces for each ideal triangulation.
+The current state of the art to verify that the fiber is realized as a spun-normal surface is through the use of the computer software \verb*|tnorm| \cite{Tnorm} developed by Worden, this software must compute the vertex surfaces for each ideal triangulation.
 There exist frames for which a desired ideal triangulation is not realized at any intermediate step.
 One such example appears in Section \ref{Sec:Examples}, the three tetrahedra ideal triangulation of the pretzel knot $P(-2,3,7)$ complement in $S^3$.

 \begin{theorem} Let $M_K$ be the exterior of a knot in a rational homology 3-sphere, and suppose $M_K$ fibers over the circle with fiber $F$.
 There is an algorithm to construct an ideal triangulation $\mathcal T^*$ of $M_k$ with $S$ a spun-normal surface such that $\mathring S$ is isotopic to $\mathring F$ in $\mathring M_K$.
 Further, the algorithm will identify $S$. \end{theorem}